scarlettswerdlow/clippy/README.md

 # Clippy

-Clippy is a Python package for parsing Kindle's `My Clippings.txt` file into a structured CSV format.
+Clippy is a Python package for parsing Kindle's `My Clippings.txt` file.
 It extracts useful information such as the title, author, page number, Kindle locations, date added, and highlighted text, making it easier to analyze and organize your Kindle highlights.

 ## Features